 — Iris Apfel

-Last week I was asked what motivated me to start to look inward and I thought I would try to expand on that just a bit here today.
+Last week I was asked what motivated me to start to look inward after my emotional affair, and I thought I would try to expand on that just a bit here today.

 I think what starts the process for personal change and ultimately a turnaround in a relationship is introspection.
 Introspection is defined as the inspection of one’s own thoughts and feelings; the process of self-examination.

 Wikipedia says that introspection is…

 “the self-observation and reporting of conscious inner thoughts, desires and sensations.
 It is a conscious and purposive process relying on thinking, reasoning, and examining one’s own thoughts, feelings, and, in more spiritual cases, one’s soul.”

 Most of us never take the time to consider how we got to be the way we are now or why we do the things we do.
 We just are – or it just happened – and that’s as far as it goes.

 The truth of the matter is the way we are and the things we do are influenced by a slew of factors such as, genetics, culture, family, education, social orientation, trauma, birth order, etc.